Geri-Borbas/iOS.Library.eppz_kit/README.md

 //Restoring later on.
 progress = [EPPZGameProgress representableWithPlistNamed:@"gameProgress"];
 ```
 It will be just as easy to save into NSUserDefaults/NSKeyedArchiver/JSON string or even into a self-describing CoreData archive.
-In addition, it is now supports saving object references, so won't allocate duplicates on reconstruction.
+In addition, it now supports saving object references, so it won't allocate duplicates on reconstruction.
 Still in progress.

 #### EPPZAnalytics
 A simple wrapper around Google Analytics iOS SDK 3.0 (Check Analytics build settings.png for specific build settings constraints).
-Were intended to be suitable to support multiple analytics service (Flurry, GameAnalytics, etc.), thought only Google is implemented yet.
+Were intended to be suitable to support multiple analytics service (Flurry, GameAnalytics, etc.), though only Google is implemented yet.

 #### EPPZBoolTools
-Some helper function to make boolean works a bit more readable and spare some if statements.
+A helper function to make boolean syntax a bit more readable, and spare you some if statements.
 ```Objective-C
 //For debugging.
 NSLog(@"Switched to %@.", stringFromBool(switch.isOn));